 The best if you don’t want a club in St James’s: Mark’s Club

 Mark’s Club is an elegant and traditional private members’ club, situated in a beautiful townhouse in Mayfair.
-Club Director Darius Namdar, Habanos Sommelier World Championship in Havana, will help you out with your cigar recommendations, after a meal of the famous Limousin Veal Chop — or the below…
+Club Director Darius Namdar, winner of the Habanos Sommelier World Championship in Havana, will help you out with your cigar recommendations, after a meal of the famous Limousin veal chop — or the below…

 - Best bottle: 1967 Graves Chateau Haut Brion

 Named after owner Robin Birley’s grandfather, Oswald’s is a club for both men and women — with a huge focus on wine.
 Arguably one step up in luxury from Birley’s 5 Hertford Street, members can either cellar their own wine here, or buy in house and then enjoy them in the ground floor restaurant or on the small rear terrace.